Shonn-Li/Projects/README.md

-# Card Game eleven
-A card game eleven built with java
+# Dither machine
+A program that dithers black and white picture

+uses Floyd-Steinberg dithering